robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-06-19 18:53:21 UTC
+**Last Updated:** 2025-06-19 19:17:18 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed should be available again soon.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:17 UTC for the next check.

+**Blog Summary:** Our panda cam is temporarily offline for maintenance but will be back soon.
+Thanks for your patience while we ensure everything runs smoothly!

 ---